SpaceTeam/config_ecui/README.md

 ## Troubleshooting

-if the llserver fails to connect to the web server or carshes instantly try to check if the correct ip addresses are used in the config file with `sudo docker network inspect bridge`
+- if the llserver fails to connect to the web server or carshes instantly try to check if the correct ip addresses are used in the config file with `sudo docker network inspect bridge`

+- if either or both web and llserver refuse to start, try and check the docker environment variable for the correct config path